kalgumaei/europeana-mdic/README.md

         }
       }
 ```
-Here is an example of ic_scoring output:
+Here is an example of _IC scoring_ result:
 ```
 {
         "_index": "europeana-55-result",